Earthquakes on May 17, 2026

 7.9 km---✓ ReviewedUSGS →

 Reports of a magnitude 2.0 earthquake 41 km NW of Toyah, Texas came in on May 17, 2026 at 21:47 UTC.
-Coming 5 hours after a magnitude 2.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+This event falls inside the aftershock decay of a nearby magnitude 2.3 earthquake that occurred about 5 hours earlier.
 At a depth of 7.9 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 31.549°, -104.138°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 31.549°N, -104.138°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-17 21:36:55 UTC